Frequently asked questions about volunteering at Best Friends Animal Sanctuary

 You have the ease and flexibility of creating your complete volunteer schedule online.
 We suggest you schedule your volunteer visit as far in advance as possible because we get very busy and each volunteer area has a maximum number of volunteers it can accommodate during each shift.
 To get started go to volunteers.bestfriends.org.

 Your 10-minute check-in, which takes place at the volunteer center located in the lower canyon, will be scheduled in advance.
 A representative from the Volunteer Department will meet with you to provide name badges, schedules, and other important information to make your volunteer experience the best it can be.
 Volunteer check-ins are held every day promptly at 8:00 a.m., 12:00 p.m. and 4:00 p.m.
 Failure to attend your check-in may forfeit your scheduled shifts.
 (Any pertinent lodging or tour information will be provided by the respective departments.)

-Some of our dogs and cats are approved to go with volunteers on sleepovers and some of our dogs are approved to go on outings which is a real treat for them.
+Some of our dogs, cats and rabbits are approved to go with volunteers on sleepovers and some of our dogs are approved to go on outings which is a real treat for them.
 To take an animal on a sleepover or outing you’ll first need to volunteer at least one shift in that specific animal area during your current trip or have volunteered a shift within the past year.
 No advance reservations are necessary for outings or sleepovers—those arrangements will be made onsite when you’re volunteering.

-Please note that if you’re travelling with your own pet(s) you won’t be able to take one of the Sanctuary animals on a sleepover.
-Also, any children in your group must be six years old to take a cat and 10 years old to take a dog.
+Please note that if you’re traveling with your own pet(s) you won’t be able to take one of the Sanctuary animals on a sleepover.
+Also, any children in your group must be six years old to take a cat or rabbit and 10 years old to take a dog.